Derecho-Project/cascade/cascade-ansible/README.md

 1. Clone the Repo

     git clone <your-private-git-url>
     cd cascade/cascade-ansible

-2. Initial Deployment (First Time Only)
+Initial Deployment (First Time Only).
 This will build and start all Docker containers, generate initial configs, and set up everything.

 # Deploy and start everything

+Run the deploy.yml playbook to deploy the whole project in your system

     ansible-playbook -i inventories/local.yml playbooks/deploy.yml

 This will:

-#Clean up existing containers/networks
+1. Clean up existing containers/networks

-#Build Docker images and start all containers
+2. Build Docker images and start all containers

-#Perform any initial key/cert generation
+3. Perform any initial key/cert generation

-#Wait for containers to be healthy
+4. Wait for containers to be healthy

 # Change Configuration (Anytime Later)
-Whenever you want to update the configuration for any node:
+Whenever you want to update the configuration file  for any node:

 >> Edit the corresponding file in host_vars/

 Example:

     vim host_vars/node0.yml

 >> Render and copy updated configs (no need to restart containers):

     cd cascade/cascade-ansible

     ansible-playbook -i inventories/local.yml playbooks/render_and_copy_configs.yml

 This will:

-#Render all templates for every node using the updated YAML files
+1. Render all templates for every node using the updated YAML files
-#Copy the new configs into the correct running containers instantly
+2. Copy the new configs into the correct running containers instantly

 Notes

->> All rendered config files are placed in the output/ directory.
+1. All rendered config files are placed in the output/ directory.
->> Make sure Docker and Docker Compose are running before running the playbooks.
+2. Make sure Docker and Docker Compose are running before running the playbooks.
->> For advanced customization, edit the Jinja2 templates in templates/ and the playbooks in playbooks/.
+3. For advanced customization, edit the Jinja2 templates in templates/ and the playbooks in playbooks/.